ShadowEGGx/obsidian_backup/Formal Language and Automata Theory.md

 q = $q_0$
 F = {}

-1. canvart NFA to DFA
+1. convert NFA to DFA
-   step 1: write in tapal format
+   step 1: write in tuple format
    step 2: given NFA diagram to NFA transition table .

 | States | a = 0 | a = 1 |